Skip to main content

 Unique Country Nuances

-Fringe Benefit Tax (FBT)- in New Zealand , any stipends , reimbursements or like issued to an employee for their personal use and benefit are subject to FBT.
-This includes, but is not limited to meals, entertainment, gym memberships and the line.
-If Client elects to offer personal stipends or reimbursements to workers, a 100% mark up will be applied to that cost to account for FBT.
-Upon request, Contractor can provide information on alternative options for providing incentives to New Zealand workers.
+Fringe Benefit Tax (FBT) applies in New Zealand to any stipends, reimbursements, or non-cash benefits provided to a worker for their personal use or benefit.
+This includes, but is not limited to, items such as meals, entertainment, gym memberships, and similar perks.
+If a client chooses to offer personal stipends or reimbursements to workers, a 100% markup will be applied to cover the associated FBT liability.
+Upon request, the Contractor can advise on alternative methods for offering incentives to workers in New Zealand that may be more tax-efficient or operationally practical.

 Mandatory Employer Costs